Arnulfo Arias

 Arnulfo Arias Madrid (15 August 1901 – 10 August 1988) was a Panamanian politician, medical doctor, and writer who served as the President of Panama from 1940 to 1941, again from 1949 to 1951, and finally for 11 days in October 1968.

-Throughout his adult life, he warned about the increasing influence of the military in Panamanian politics and vowed to reduce its influence.
+Throughout his adult life, he warned about the increasing influence of the military in Panamanian politics and vowed to reduce that.
 In turn, he was denied his presidential electoral success in 1948 by the military.
+Arias's tenure as president was characterized by corruption, nepotism and autocratic practices.
+In 1951, Arias sought to restore the 1941 constitution and threatened to disband the Panama legislature, which prompted protests.
+The legislature impeached Arias, who was succeeded by Alcibiades Arosemena.

-He was removed from his duly-elected presidency three times by military coups.
+He was removed from the presidency thrice by the military.

 Background

 Arnulfo Arias Madrid was born in Penonomé, Coclé Province, on 15 August 1901.
 He was the son of Antonio Arias and Carmen Madrid, and the brother of Harmodio Arias, who also served as the President of Panama for 13 days in January 1931 and again from 1932 to 1936.

 Arias began his studies at the French Christian Brothership (today known as La Salle) in his native city and attended secondary school in New York City.
 He studied medicine and surgery at Harvard University and the University of Chicago.
 Later, he specialized in psychiatry, obstetrics and endocrinology.